SnowMarble/snowmarble/README.md

 ### Hi there 👋

-I'm currently working on @dimipay as backend engineer. 🤗
+I'm currently working on @dimipay as a backend engineer. 🤗

 `Backend` `Translation` `Open Source`<br>
 `MSA` `Dev-Ops` `TypeScript`